John Brown: A Portrait of Violent Abolitionism

 John Brown.
 Going to Execution. – New York Public Library Digital Collections, The Miriam and Ira D. Wallach Division of Art, Prints and Photographs

 Brown launched his raid on October 16, 1859, with nineteen men.
 He met with little resistance in the beginning, capturing the armory without a fight.
-Brown then chose to stay and wait for a groundswell of support from newly freed slaves, but that support never came.
+Brown then chose to stay and wait for a groundswell of support from newly freed people, but that support never came.
 As word spread of Brown’s raid, local militias and angry citizens converged and fired on Brown’s position in the engine house at Harper’s Ferry.
 President James Buchanan then sent federal troops under Lieutenant Colonel Robert E. Lee to end the standoff.
 Brown tried several times to negotiate for his freedom and refused to surrender, forcing an eventual storming of his position that brought the raid to an end on its third day.

 Brown’s attack on Harper’s Ferry created a panic in the slave-holding South as apprehensions about further attacks promoted a military buildup and intensified secessionist feelings among Southern residents.
 Brown’s actions had a national impact in the political arena as well.
 Southern Democrats attributed the raid to the “Black Republican” Party of the North.
 For their part, Republicans scrambled to disassociate themselves from Brown and the controversial raid.
 Through the moral, political, and religious conflict he created among both abolitionist and pro-slavery factions in America, Brown managed to polarize the nation in a way unique to any man of his time.